Key derivation function: Key stretching and key strengthening

 Key derivation functions are also used in applications to derive keys from secret passwords or passphrases, which typically do not have the desired properties to be used directly as cryptographic keys.
 In such applications, it is generally recommended that the key derivation function be made deliberately slow so as to frustrate brute-force attack or dictionary attack on the password or passphrase input value.

 Such use may be expressed as DK = KDF(key, salt, iterations), where DK is the derived key, KDF is the key derivation function, key is the original key or password, salt is a random number which acts as cryptographic salt, and iterations refers to the number of iterations of a sub-function.
 The derived key is used instead of the original key or password as the key to the system.
 The values of the salt and the number of iterations (if it is not fixed) are stored with the hashed password or sent as cleartext (unencrypted) with an encrypted message.

 The difficulty of a brute force attack is increased with the number of iterations.
 A practical limit on the iteration count is the unwillingness of users to tolerate a perceptible delay in logging into a computer or seeing a decrypted message.
 The use of salt prevents the attackers from precomputing a dictionary of derived keys.

 An alternative approach, called key strengthening, extends the key with a random salt, but then (unlike in key stretching) securely deletes the salt.
 This forces both the attacker and legitimate users to perform a brute-force search for the salt value.
 Although the paper that introduced key stretching referred to this earlier technique and intentionally chose a different name, the term "key strengthening" is now often (arguably incorrectly) used to refer to key stretching.

 Password hashing

 Despite their original use for key derivation, KDFs are possibly better known for their use in password hashing (password verification by hash comparison), as used by the passwd file or shadow password file.
-Password hash functions should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
+Password hash functions should be relatively expensive to calculate in case of brute-force attacks, and KDFs are designed with this characteristic built in.
 The non-secret parameters are called "salt" in this context.

 In 2013 a Password Hashing Competition was announced to choose a new, standard algorithm for password hashing.
 On 20 July 2015 the competition ended and Argon2 was announced as the final winner.
 Four other algorithms received special recognition: Catena, Lyra2, Makwa and yescrypt.

+As of May 2023, the Open Worldwide Application Security Project (OWASP) recommends the following KDFs for password hashing, listed in order of priority: